 Certain types of physical therapy can also be useful in relieving pain.
 This includes pelvic floor training, techniques that work with soft tissue, and joints, and using vaginal dilators.

 The approach taken here will be unique to you and the specific nature of the pain you’re feeling.
-For example, an overactive pelvic floor muscle can cause pain because it’s too tense and unable to relax.
-Dilation can work to “retrain” these muscles, while other therapies might focus on specific pressure points or areas of tissue.
+For example, an overactive pelvic floor muscles can cause pain because it’s too tense and unable to relax.
+Dilation can work to “retrain” the pelvic floor muscles, while other therapies might focus on specific pressure points or areas of tissue.

 Psychological therapy

-Cognitive behaviour therapy (CBT) has been shown to improve pain and sexual function when delivered one-on-one or in a group format, while long-term effects of CBT were found to be comparable to surgery in terms of pain relief.
+Cognitive behavior therapy (CBT) has been shown to improve pain and sexual function when delivered one-on-one or in a group format, while the long-term effects of CBT were found to be comparable to surgery in terms of pain relief.

 Home remedies

-It’s easy to understand why people seek out home remedies—they’re usually inexpensive and may feel more safe because they’re positioned as being “natural”.
+It’s easy to understand why people seek home remedies — they’re usually inexpensive and may feel safer because they’re positioned as “natural”.
 But be wary when considering home remedies for vulvodynia as these aren’t often backed up by evidence.

-For example, there has been some hype around the low oxalate diet—avoiding foods high in oxalates, aka oxalic acid, a natural compound in plants—as a means of relieving vulvodynia pain.
+For example, there has been some hype around the low oxalate diet — avoiding foods high in oxalates, aka oxalic acid, a natural compound in plants — to relieve vulvodynia pain.
 It’s also sometimes called the kidney stone diet.

-But there simply isn’t enough evidence to back this up and, in fact, more recent studies have shown that there is no association between consumption of oxalates and vulvodynia.
+But there simply isn’t enough evidence to back this up and more recent studies have shown no association between consumption of oxalates and vulvodynia.

 Coconut oil